ctroupin/ctroupin.github.io/_projects/2024-02-01-LandSeaLot.md

 ### The project

-Land-Sea Interface: let's observe together!
+_Land-Sea Interface: let's observe together!_

 The project strives to integrate in-situ, satellite, modelling and citizen science observations.

 ### Contributions

-- Low-cost sensors
+1. Low-cost sensors (drifters)
-- Creation of high-resolution products in the coastal zone
+2. Creation of high-resolution products in the coastal zone

 ### Results